harshdhiman/gpt_website_d/README.md

 This is a simple Website made using React and SCSS only.
 I wanted to not use TailwindCSS this time and go for SCSS (used mixins, includes, scss conditions etc.)

-also have lazy loaded components (code splitting)
+also have lazy loaded components (code splitting) also tried to use BEM CSS Naming conventions.

 ## Tech